 Effective January 1, 2007, the Company's agreements with employees in Israel, are under Section 14 of the Severance Pay Law, 1963.
-The Company's contributions for severance pay shall replace its severance obligation.
-Upon contribution of the full amount of the employee's monthly salary for each year of service, no additional calculations shall be conducted between the parties regarding the matter of severance pay and no additional payments shall be made by the Company to the employee.
+The Company's contributions for severance pay has replaced its severance obligation.
+Upon contribution of the full amount of the employee's monthly salary for each year of service, no additional calculations is conducted between the parties regarding the matter of severance pay and no additional payments is made by the Company to the employee.
 Further, the related obligation and amounts deposited on behalf of the employee for such obligation are not stated on the balance sheet, as the Company is legally released from the obligation to employees once the deposit amounts have been paid.
 Effective from January 1, 2007, the Company increased its contribution to the deposited funds to cover the full amount of the employee's monthly salary for each year of service.

-Severance expenses for the years ended December 31, 2008, 2009 and 2010, were \$ 5,134, \$ 4,037 and \$ 4,053, respectively.
+Severance expenses for the years ended December 31, 2009, 2010 and 2011, were \$ 4,037, \$ 4,053 and \$ 4,823, respectively.

-m.
+n.
 Employee benefit plan:

 The Company has a 401(K) defined contribution plan covering certain employees in the U.S. All eligible employees may elect to contribute up to 50%, but generally not greater than \$ 16,500 per year (and an additional amount of \$ 5,500 for employees aged 50 and over), of their annual compensation to the plan through salary deferrals, subject to IRS limits.
-Effective from January 1, 2006, the Company matches 50% of employee contributions to the plan up to a limit of 3% of their eligible compensation.
-In 2008, 2009 and 2010, the Company's match amounted to \$ 684, \$ 848 and \$ 904, respectively.
+The Company matches 50% of employee contributions to the plan up to a limit of 3% of their eligible compensation.
+In 2009, 2010 and 2011, the Company's match amounted to \$ 848, \$ 904 and \$ 991, respectively.